-The Wild Side of China 2020 Itinerary
+Wild Side of China Itinerary

-This morning, ride the new high-speed train to the ancient imperial city of Xi'an.
-One of China’s earliest regions to be settled, and transfer to our hotel in the Yanta District where we find a number of iconic cultural sites including the Wild Goose Pagodas.
-Xi’an is where its first emperor united the disparate warring tribes of the vast realm in the 3rd century B.C. to launch one of the world’s most extraordinary civilizations.
+Arrive in the ancient imperial capital of Xi'an, one of China’s earliest regions to be settled, and transfer to our hotel in the Yanta District where we find a number of iconic cultural sites including the Wild Goose Pagodas.
+Xi’an is where China's first emperor united the disparate warring tribes of the vast realm in the 3rd century B.C. to launch one of the world’s most extraordinary civilizations.
 The capital of 13 dynasties, Xi’an’s walled city and narrow streets hark back to a time when it was a center for cultural, religious and economic interactions between East and West at the east end of the Silk Road.
-After lunch, we explore Xi'an's well-preserved ancient wall that was built in 200 B.C.
-It is one of China’s oldest and best-preserved walls, and we’ll walk atop it to take in the old city walls still stand, with most sections carefully restored or rebuilt.
+After lunch on your own, we’ll visit a portion of the ancient city wall.
+Xi'an is one of the few cities in China where the old city walls still stand, with most sections carefully restored or rebuilt.
 Constructed originally in 1370 during the Ming dynasty, the imposing 40-foot-high walls are surrounded by a dry moat and form a rectangle with an 8.6-mile perimeter.
 Atop the city walls, get a sweeping view over modern-day Xi'an.

-Days 5 & 6: Exploring the Wild Panda Nature Reserve
+Days 4 & 5: Exploring the Wild Panda Nature Reserve

 Our focus for two exciting days is a 100,000-acre sanctuary encompassing a densely forested ecosystem that is among the most diverse and intact in Asia.
 This national reserve, rated Grade I by WWF as a global biodiversity hotspot, is home to healthy populations of some of the world’s most endangered and vulnerable wildlife, including at least 60 giant pandas.
 The reserve also harbors more than 1,200 takin among its 430 different mammal species, as well as more than 2,400 different kinds of plants.
 Look for wildlife on morning and evening excursions, stopping to enjoy stunning vistas of waterfalls, boulder-strewn gorges and mist-shrouded limestone peaks.
-This is prime panda habitat, and although sightings of this famously elusive animal are extremely rare, our exclusive permits allow us into the private areas of the reserve where they freely live and breed, affording us the best possible opportunity to see signs of them in the wild.
-Even if we are unlikely to spot them in the heavy bamboo understory, just knowing that we’re their midst is exhilarating.
+This is prime panda habitat, and although sightings of this famously elusive animal are extremely rare, our exclusive permits allow us into remote areas of the reserve where they freely live and breed, affording us the best possible opportunity to spot signs of them in the wild.
+Even if we are highly unlikely to spy them in the heavy bamboo understory, just knowing that we’re in their midst is exhilarating.

-Day 7: Wild Panda Nature Reserve / Golden Monkey Nature Reserve / Pingwu
+Day 6: Wild Panda Nature Reserve / Golden Monkey Nature Reserve / Pingwu

-This afternoon we reach the forested nature reserve that is home to golden snub-nosed monkeys that live in the shadow of Sichuan's tallest mountain.
-We’ll walk uphill for about 30 minutes on a trail leading into the nature reserve where the monkeys reside, with rest stops en route.
-The reserve covers 62 square miles of wild terrain full of waterfalls, alpine forest, colorful karst formations, lakes, glaciers and an abundance of animal life.
-We’ll expect to get excellent sightings of endangered golden monkeys, which have been habituated to humans and are unfazed by our presence.
+This afternoon we reach the forested nature reserve home to golden snub-nosed monkeys that live in the shadow of Sichuan's tallest mountain.
+We walk uphill for about 30 minutes on a trail leading into the nature reserve where the monkeys reside, with rest stops en route.
+The reserve covers 62 square miles of wild terrain filled with alpine forest, waterfalls, lakes, colorful karst formations, glacial rivers and an abundance of animal life.
+We expect to get excellent sightings of endangered golden monkeys, which have been habituated to humans and are unfazed by our presence.
 The monkeys live in highly social bands, and their interactions delight us.
-Covered with a mantle of long, shaggy fur, they are hardy creatures, tolerating winter snow and colder temperatures more than any other non-human primate.
-This evening, we return to Pingwu to spend the night.
+Covered with a mantle of long, shaggy fur, they are hardy creatures, tolerating winter snow and colder temperatures better than any other non-human primate.
+This evening, return to Pingwu to spend the night.

-Day 8: Dujiangyan
+Day 7: Dujiangyan

 A scenic drive is in store as we make the full-day journey south to Dujiangyan.
 As we travel through this mountainous region, we pause periodically along our route to admire dramatic landscapes, rural villages and Buddhist temples.
-Along our path, we’ll pass through Mianyang, known as Fujun in ancient times, with a 2,200-year history that spans the Qin and Han dynasties.
-Well also stop to visit a local market in Jiangyou that gives us a taste of small-town life and showcases the bounty of fruit and vegetables that are harvested locally in the Sichuan Basin.
+Along our path, we pass through Mianyang, known as Fujun in ancient times, with a 2,200-year history that spans the Qin and Han dynasties.
+We also stop to visit a local market in Jiangyou that gives us a taste of small-town life and showcases the bounty of fruit and vegetables that are harvested locally in the Sichuan Basin.
 Enjoy a traditional hot pot dinner this evening, then rest in Dujiangyan at an elegant new resort hotel.

 Day 9: Gengda Wolong Panda Base / Rilong

-Day 11: Dujiangyan Panda Base—Volunteer Opportunity / Panda Valley / Chengdu
+Day 11: Dujiangyan Panda Valley / Chengdu

 Day 12: Chengdu / Depart